 So, it's my desire on this website to dig the inevitable hummingbird tweedle of life into my garden, hopefully resulting in a more fruitful and nourishing perspective to consider.
 I promise to be as straight and honest with you as I can.
 No BS.
 And, don't worry, that is not the theme of the entire site!

 With all that, I'm a firm believer in God, as in the God of Abraham, Isaac and Jacob, and I love Israel.
-Ron and I have enjoyed our travels around Israel a great deal, so in addition to my Israel Category here, you'll also find more of our adventures at AtHomeIsrael.com.
+Ron and I have traveled quite a bit to Israel and you'll find my ramblings about our trips on this site.

 It's been my honor to have had some of my work included on my friend's website about the beautiful Pacific Northwest.
 You can find us at BeautifulPacificNorthwest.com.
 I also wrote an article entitled Hearing Loss, for the Peninsula Daily News, June 2017, Lifelong Journey Publication; and the thrill was all mine to have been chosen to be included in the 2014 50th Anniversary Issue, Volume 1, of the Tidepools Art, Lit and Music Magazine, produced by Peninsula College in Port Angeles, WA.

 It's also an honor that you stopped by, even more so if you linger awhile to read my crazy ramblings.
 I do hope you enjoy!